Wireless powering efficiency of deep-body implantable devices: Introduction

 In the context of biomedical engineering, the application of WPT for implantable bioelectronic and biosensor devices is envisaged to monitor physiological processes \cite{8}, drug delivery \cite{9}, and organ stimulation through electric signals \cite{10}, to name a few.
-Therefore, the different WPT techniques have already been applied for wireless powering bioelectronic implants.
-For instance, near-field WPT is employed for subcutaneous pacemakers \cite{11}, \cite{12}, neural and spinal cord stimulators \cite{13}, cochlear \cite{14}, and ocular implants \cite{15}, among other.
+Therefore, different WPT techniques have already been applied for wireless powering bioelectronic implants~\cite{barbruni_miniaturised_2020}.
+For instance, near-field WPT is employed for subcutaneous pacemakers \cite{11,12,49}, neural and spinal cord stimulators \cite{13,47,48}, cochlear \cite{14}, and ocular implants \cite{15}, among other.
 All these applications share the same characteristic of having a small implantation depth.
 Conversely, far-field techniques are used for ultra-low-power implants usually applied for biotelemetry \cite{8}.
 However, for powering deep-implanted devices, the mid-field WPT is mostly used.
 For example, it has been applied for cardiac implants and pacemakers \cite{16,17,18}, gastrointestinal endoscopy capsules \cite{19}, \cite{20}, and neural implants \cite{21}.

-Several physical, technical, and legal aspects impose limitations to the in-body WPT application.
-First, the body tissues are composed of dynamic, highly heterogeneous, dispersive, and lossy media that deteriorate the efficiency of WPT techniques which in other applications presents a reasonable efficiency.
-The two prominent factors that reduce WPT efficiency are the electromagnetic wave attenuation in these lossy tissues, which is proportional to the operating frequency, and the reflection in the interface between different media \cite{22}.
+Several physical, technical, and legal aspects impose limitations on the in-body WPT application.
+First, the body tissues are composed of dynamic, highly heterogeneous, dispersive, and lossy media that deteriorate the efficiency of WPT techniques which in other applications present a reasonable efficiency.
+The two prominent factors that reduce WPT efficiency are the electromagnetic wave attenuation in these lossy tissues, which increases with the operating frequency, and the reflection at the interface between different media \cite{22}.
 Moreover, the miniaturized implantable receivers are usually both physically and electrically small, further reducing the maximum achievable efficiencies \cite{23}, not to mention other sources of losses such as impedance mismatching, misalignments, and internal resonances in the body organs.
-Apart from that, another major concern is the exposure to the electromagnetic fields once some WPT techniques can lead to hazardous exposure levels \cite{24}.
-Therefore, the WPT system parameters -– such as operation frequency, nature of the source, and implantation depth -– must be judiciously chosen in order to achieve the highest efficiency possible, taking into account the exposure level regulations.
+Another major concern is the human body exposure to electromagnetic fields, which must comply with regulatory limits for human use~\cite{24}.
+Therefore, the WPT system parameters -– such as operating frequency, nature of the source, and implantation depth -– must be judiciously chosen in order to achieve the highest efficiency possible, taking into account the exposure level regulations.